Yayaka/Amorphos/specification/host.md

     The parameters for the connection protocol

 - MUST **message-protocols** array
-  An object which has following properties and uses the name of the message protocol as a key An array of objects which have following properties
+  An array of objects which have following properties Same message protocols with different versions are allowed.

+  - MUST **name** string
+    The name of the connection protocol

   - MUST **version** semver
     The version of the message protocol